Selfship Q&A

 How did you win your f/o’s heart?
 Was it easy?
 What’s their favorite thing about you, do you suppose?

 In my mind, his love could very well be tied to carrying out his mother’s mission.
 The sight of a young, “drowning” girl triggered him into claiming her as his own-in a sense, saving her from his very same fate.
-It’s what mommy would have wanted, after all.
+It’s what Mommy would have wanted, after all.

 How does your f/o feel about PDA?